AamuApp/aamu-blog/content/posts/introduction-to-aamu-app/index.md

 First, let me say who is behind all of this and why you should trust this tool.

+Why you should trust this tool?
+-------------------------------

+Warning: a long explanation ahead.

 I’m Ilkka, a software developer/entrepreneur from Finland.
 My time is spent in coding, being in nature, and being a dad, all of which I greatly enjoy.
 I have another business.
-[Embed.rocks](https://embed.rocks/), which is an API service (like Embedly) and I have been running it for a few years now.
-Building Aamu.app has been my main interest for a few years now and it’s going to stay that way – there is no reason to let this go.
+[Embed.rocks](https://embed.rocks/), which is an API service and I have been running it for a few years now.

-Why you should trust this tool?
--------------------------------

 Trust is an important issue in a tool like this.
 That trust will be built in time, and at the moment I can only give assurances.
 There are several reasons why you should trust this.